vinirodrigues/vinirodrigues/README.md

 About me :
 - 📊 Data Engineering
-- ⚡ Gamer and gearhead
+- ⚡ Gamer and Biker
 - 💬 Ask me about how to extract,clean and load your data

 <!--